Breakfast Time: What Should a Healthy Breakfast Include?

 Nuts

-Extra tip: Choose nut butter without added salt or preservatives.
-You will find them mainly in delicatessens in your neighborhood and in addition to being much healthier compared to those in the supermarket, they are also more delicious.
+Extra tip: Choose nut butters without added salt or preservatives.
+You’ll usually find them in your local delicatessen, and not only are they much healthier compared to supermarket options, but they’re also far more flavorful.

 Banana